namamidube/MotionSensor/README.md

 # Arduino Motion Sensor using PIR and LED

 A simple Arduino project that uses a PIR motion sensor to detect motion and light up an LED.
-Great for beginners and perfect for showcasing basic embedded systems and hardware control on your resume.

 ---
 ## Features